 We use DEF or GH, depending on client preference.
 If a client doesn't have a preference, we always suggest the GH range (Near Colourless) because it has a great price and still shows up very white and colourless.
-It's not yellowish at all.
+It's not yellowish to the naked eye at all.

 Colour grading does impact ring prices, so if the moissanite is a DEF it will likely cost a few thousand Rand more than when you use a GH moissanite.